fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Sales Estimates/Confirming a Sales Estimate.md

 4. Find the party's name on the left side.
 You can search using either the [Find Mode](Find%20Mode.md) or [Browse Mode](Browse%20Mode.md).

-5. Once you've located the right party, click on the **confirm** button.
+5. Once you've selected the party, click on the **confirm** button, provided there are already line items in it.
+Wait until the sales estimate status indicates **confirmed**.

-⚠️ Note: Once a sales estimate is confirmed, you can't delete line items or undo the confirmation.
-Also, you can only confirm a sales estimate if there are already line items in it.
+⚠️ Note: Once a sales estimate is confirmed, the system will automatically generate a sales order.
+Additionally, confirmed sales estimates will no longer allow you to delete line items or undo the confirmation.

 6. Lastly, click on **Save Changes** to keep your modification.
 If you change your mind, you can click **Undo Changes** to discard them.